Because Great People Don't Become

-Mindful Leadership Development by an ICF Certified Coach and CEO with 18 Years as a Healthcare Chief Executive
+Develop Your Mindful Leadership Influence with Training by an ICF Certified Coach and CEO with 18 Years as a Healthcare Chief Executive

-Training Programs, Coaching, Workshops and Keynote Speeches for
+Training, Executive Coaching, Workshops, Life Coaching and Keynote Speeches for

 New Managers / Teams / Executives

 "The challenges of today's healthcare environment mean that you need to do more with less yet remain quality focused in a highly regulated industry.
 You promote your star performers then realize they're not prepared.
 They get frustrated, you end up doing their work and worst case scenario - they quit and you've lost your investment in them.
-I deliver custom comprehensive programs with follow-up coaching and accountability on the "how to" of mindful leadership as well as train and develop new managers, teams and executives.
+I deliver mindful management training programs with follow-up accountability on the "how to" of mindful leadership as well as develop executive influence for new managers, teams and executives.
 I call out the unique and develop values alignment, self-regulation, mindfulness, communication, executive presence, empathy, and systems thinking so that you can go back to what you do best and they can be productive and effective."

 ~ Mary Lee Gannon